 A Luxe Treehouse at Tongabezi in Zambezi

-Tongabezi is well known for its impeccable service, fine dining, and a romantic atmosphere that makes it very popular with couples.
-The resort has a number of attractive treehouses and cottages overlooking the river to choose from, each with its own unique vantage points.
+Tongabezi is well known for its impeccable service, fine dining, and romantic atmosphere, which makes it very popular with couples.
+The resort has a number of attractive treehouses and cottages overlooking the river to choose from, each with its own unique vantage points and furnishings.

 Treehouses in Hawaii or the South China Sea